Showing posts with label snakes. Show all posts

 Everyone ate biscuits, ham, and honey for breakfast.

-Later that afternoon everyone played two games of bowling at the Bowling Alley.
+Later that afternoon, everyone played two bowling games at the Bowling Alley.

 The bowling alley was located across the street from the Riverbend Ford Dealership.